 - Two to three discipline-specific research courses (601, 602, 660, 670) in which students will successfully initiate and complete a creative/original, workable thesis and research project within a discipline through Capstone and Honors Research courses.

-The Honors Inquiry course is taught by the Honors Program Coordinator.
+The Honors Inquiry course is taught by the Honors Program Director.
 Two of the three disciplinary-specific Honors-designated courses must be earned outside of the Honors Scholar’s discipline.
 Interdisciplinary majors must take two of the three Honors-designated courses outside the discipline that constitutes the largest number of courses in the major.
 Honors-designated courses will be open to non-Honors Scholars if the necessary enrollment is not reached.
 Non-Honors Scholars who enroll in Honors-designated courses must have a minimum 3.5 GPA or consent of instructor to enroll.

 The Honors Seminar (2 semester hours) is a gateway course to the research component of the Honors Program.
 Like other components of the Honors Program, the Honors Seminar demands self-motivation and active contribution to group activities, especially class discussions.
 Its aims are: